-But knowing how to increase sales without blowing through your marketing budget is an ongoing challenge.
+We often hear from venue operators that increasing sales is always top of mind.
+Not a big surprise, right?
+However, knowing how to increase sales without blowing through your marketing budget is an ongoing challenge.
 After all, it costs more to acquire guests than to retain existing ones.

 So the million-dollar question is, how do I get the guests who are already coming to my venue to spend more and visit more?
+Believe it or not, it starts at the checkout through point of sale (POS) marketing, something you’re likely already doing.

 What is point of sale marketing?

-In the past this might have involved trying to sell a few food and beverage items with just a cash register, but today there are endless opportunities to increase ancillary spending!
+In the past, this might have involved trying to sell a few food and beverage items with just a cash register, but today, there are endless opportunities to increase ancillary spending!

-Why point of sale marketing works
+Why point of sale marketing is a sales powerhouse

 The right place at the right time